 In January 2021, U.S. carmaker Fiat Chrysler announced a partnership to support Archer with composite materials and engineering expertise.
 It did not say whether it is investing directly in the program or simply participating on a risk-sharing basis.
 Also unclear, is whether or how Fiat Chrysler may be involved in manufacturing Archer's eVTOL aircraft, which is called Maker.

-In February 2021, in an effort to aim more capital, Archer announced a $1.1 billion share flotation with the SPAC Atlas Crest Investment Corp, in addition to a provisional order of up to 200 aircraft from United Airlines.
-The company also joined Los Angeles' Urban Air Mobility Partnership, formed in December of last year by mayor Eric Garcetti, to prepare for its upcoming commercial debut as early as 2024.
+In February 2021, in an effort to aim more capital, Archer announced a merger with the SPAC Atlas Crest Investment Corp. and plans for a New York Stock Exchange flotation, in addition to a provisional order of up to 200 aircraft from United Airlines.
+This deal closed in September 2021 with the combined company raising just under $850 million.
+Archer also joined Los Angeles' Urban Air Mobility Partnership, formed in December of last year by mayor Eric Garcetti, to prepare for its upcoming commercial debut as early as 2024.